faraigit/geomapzw/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up geomapzw for local development.
+Here's how to set up geodemo for local development.

-1. Fork the geomapzw repo on GitHub.
+1. Fork the geodemo repo on GitHub.

 2. Clone your fork locally:

     ```shell
-    $ git clone git@github.com:your_name_here/geomapzw.git
+    $ git clone git@github.com:your_name_here/geodemo.git
     ```

 3. Install your local copy into a virtualenv.
 Assuming you have